 Basic Haitian Culture and Values

-Haitian culture developed mostly out of slavery, poverty, and hardship, so personal relationships are very important.
+Haitian culture developed mostly out of slavery, poverty, and hardship, so personal relationships are important.
 The history of the country shapes everything from language to food.

 Brief Haitian History